auth0/docs/articles/architecture-scenarios/implementation-resources.md

 ### Documentation Pages

-Auth0 provides [documentation}(https://auth0.docs) on this site that covers a wealth of topics.
+Auth0 provides documentation (on this site) that covers a wealth of topics.
 You can browse through the navigation, or do a search in your favorite browser for "Auth0 *topic of interest*" to quickly find content on a topic.
 Documentation covers architectural guidance, product documentation, API documentation, Extensibility Patterns and samples

 ### Feature descriptions and white papers